 Not to get all melodramatic on you but these Open Source projects are the reaction to the dark side of technology, to the dark side of the Internet.
 These projects, these community projects are the light that pierces the dark.

-But even that, GitHub itself, the modern day home of Open Source and the most popular version control code repository on the planet is threatened with the recent take over by Microsoft.
+But even that, GitHub itself, the modern-day home of Open Source and the most popular version control code repository on the planet is threatened by the recent takeover by Microsoft.

 A New Strategy: The Genesis Application

 If you’ve paid any attention at all to any of my previous articles you’ll know I am referring to the SAFE Network.

 A fully autonomous and decentralized private network with safety and anonymity coded into its very core.
 Built by humans, for humans, and with zero centralized control.

 Do yourself a favor and go read up on what SAFE is doing if you haven't already your future self will thank you for it later, trust me.

 The SAFE Network, however, can only do so much.
 You see, SAFE provides the foundation and the access doors so to speak.
 It’s like a giant building made of concrete with all of the plumbing and electrical plumbed and wired in, the lights work, the toilets flush, and there are doors, windows and even working elevators but it needs to be filled.

 This Genesis application that I speak of is being designed to do just that.